 Last year there was a group of cabins for sale on the Salt Spring MLS.
 Some of you might remember them.
 I was just shocked when they were first listed.
-I sent a letter to the managing broker of the company that had them listed and explained the land is in the ALR and that what they were doing was actually leasing the buildings without and interest in the land.
+I sent a letter to the managing broker of the company that had them listed and explained the land is in the ALR and that what they were doing was actually leasing the buildings without an interest in the land.
 They changed their listing info and made it clear that the purchase did not include the land.
 I was still skeptical and did not show the cabins.
 What would preclude the land owner from evicting the cabin owners?
-The lease they were selling was for 99 years but there was no leases that I knew about registered on title.
+The lease they were selling was for 99 years but there were no leases that I knew about registered on title.
 Today I feel like I was right and vindicated for my position on those cabins.

 This was just sent to me from the BCREA (British Columbia Real Estate Association)

 In 2001, Lakefront Ranch Inc. (Lakefront) owned 320 acres of land in central BC.
 The property was situated within the Agricultural Land Reserve (ALR) and therefore subject to the Agricultural Land Commission Act (ALC Act) which prohibited the subdivision of land within the ALR into smaller parcels except in extraordinary circumstances.

 The shareholders of Lakefront were four separate companies, each of which held 25 per cent of the shares of Lakefront.
 One of those shareholder companies was Mushroom Farm Inc. (Mushroom).
 A single individual controlled each of the four shareholder companies, and through them Lakefront.

 Lakefront and each of the four shareholder companies entered into a Shareholders Agreement and Declaration of Trust (Agreement) whereby Lakefront was said to hold the property “as trustee for the shareholders and their successors.”
 Pursuant to the Agreement, the property was informally divided into four parcels and each of the shareholders was given exclusive possession of one of those parcels.